 Well, yes.
 These days I can.
-It's no longer either/or, more of an 'and' or 'none of the above'.
-This is the realm of the genderqueer and I am one.
+It's no longer all or nothing, more of a 'some' or 'none of the above'.
+This is the realm of the genderqueer, and I am one.

 I've been one for years, I just haven't made it part of my public persona.
 Waves